VeronicaSalm/ProfilingUsersofSocialNetworks/canadian_user_identification/README.md

 * `INPUT_PATH` is the path to a folder containing tweet files (.jsonl) to analyze
 * `OUTPUT_PATH` is the path to an existing folder where the output tweets should be stored.

-### Extracting Canadian Tweets From April, 2020
+### Extracting Canadian Tweets and Tweets Mentioning Canadians

-The script `get_canadian_tweets_april.py` is used to extract all tweets written by likely-Canadian users (those considered Canadian by the Canadian filter).
-The script was created to extract tweets from April, 2020, but can technically take command-line arguments with paths to any set of tweets.
+The script `extract_tweets_by_or_mentioning_canadians.py` is used to extract all tweets written by likely-Canadian users (those considered Canadian by the Canadian filter) and those that mention such users.
 It expects that there exists a file called `canadian_ids_no_dups.txt`, which contains a list of all Canadian user IDs found by the Canadian filter.
 It also runs VADER on the resulting tweets (this is an artifact from an earlier script, but I left it in as I thought it might be useful).
 It can then be run as follows:
 ```
-python3 extract_ground_truth_tweets.py INPUT_PATH OUTPUT_PATH
+python3 extract_tweets_by_or_mentioning_canadians.py INPUT_PATH OUTPUT_PATH
 ```
 where:
 * `INPUT_PATH` is the path to a folder containing tweet files (.jsonl) to analyze, or to a single .jsonl file